Paal-August/Paal-August.github.io/_posts/2017-11-17-welcome-to-jekyll.markdown

 date:   2018-07-12
 categories: jekyll update
 ---

+We are setting up a new alternative investment fund in the renewable energy sector.
+The fund will start with investments in infrastructure like solar producing plants and landbased windmill plants.
+When 70 % of committed capital is invested, we will on a smaller scale invest in technology companies that is based on renewable energy and has the potential to disrupt the transportation sector as we know it.
+Example of new technology is better batteries and autonom vihicles (cars, boats, aerial).

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.